tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 Eich was given the clear chance to publicly apologize on behalf of himself and Mozilla--something called for by many, including myself.
-When asked if he could do it all over and do it different:
+When asked if he could do it all over and do it differently:
 [the correct answer was "yes"](https://www.youtube.com/watch?v=6BWJFnLjZGo).
-But he didn't say he would do it different.
-He hadn't failed as CEO until that exact point in time.
+But he didn't say he would do it differently.

+It was at that exact point in time that he failed as CEO.

 ## The Result